 Redding, California, the center of outdoor recreation in the Northlands, is becoming the next stop for active families.
-Head upstate about 220 miles north of the Bay Area to experience an affordable, rugged mountain town that’s still unspoiled and very pet-friendly.
+Head upstate about 220 miles north of the Bay Area.
+This is the place to experience an affordable, rugged mountain town that’s still unspoiled and very pet-friendly.

 Some compare Redding to Moab, Utah – another young outdoors lifestyle town within reach of national parks and rugged mountain biking trails.
 Moab boasts the crowded Arches and Canyonlands National Parks nearby.
 Redding is a base for visiting the lesser-known Lassen Volcanic National Park, Mount Shasta and other natural wonders such as caves, towering redwoods, waterfalls and lakes.